Kong/docs.konghq.com/app/_hub/kong-inc/request-termination/overview/_index.md

 Once this plugin is enabled, every request (within the configured plugin scope of a service, route, consumer, or global) will be immediately terminated by sending the configured response.

+{:.important}
+> **Note:** The Request Termination plugin will not execute if the [Forward Proxy plugin](/hub/kong-inc/forward-proxy/) is enabled.
+This is because the Forward Proxy plugin has a higher priority and when it executes, the request is forwardered according to the plugin configuration.
+If you need to change this behaviour, you can configure the Request Termination plugin to execute before the the Forward Proxy plugin using [Dynamic Plugin Ordering](/gateway/{{page.release}}/kong-enterprise/plugin-ordering/).

 ## Example Use Cases

 - Temporarily disable a service, for example, if the service is under maintenance